 Foreign Assets Control Regulations

-Countries Subject to Trade Sanctions
+Countries or Regions Subject to Trade Sanctions

-Countries subject to comprehensive embargoes are:
+Countries subject to strict trade sanctions are:

 - North Korea

-It is permissible to host and teach a student or researcher visiting from an embargoed country who is in the US on a visa (provided the studies or research activities do not involve the unauthorized disclosure of EAR- or ITAR-controlled technical data).
+It is permissible to host and teach a student or researcher visiting from an embargoed location who is in the U.S. on a visa (provided the studies or research activities do not involve the unauthorized disclosure of EAR- or ITAR-controlled technical data).
 University personnel must take care, however, not to export any sort of goods, services, or money to the individual after he or she returns to his or her home country.